 System Requirements

-Overview: HeartSuite Core Secure requires an x86 Linux system running a supported distribution — Debian/Ubuntu-derived, Alpine, or RPM-based (RHEL, Fedora, CentOS, Rocky Linux, AlmaLinux, SUSE).
-It ships with two HeartSuite Core Secure kernels (5.19 and 6.18) and a set of tools that enforce allowlist-based security at the kernel level.
+Overview: Root Lock by HeartSuite requires an x86 Linux system running a supported distribution — Debian/Ubuntu-derived or Alpine.
+RPM-based distributions (RHEL, Fedora, CentOS, Rocky Linux, AlmaLinux, SUSE, openSUSE) are coming soon.
+It ships with two Root Lock by HeartSuite kernels (5.19 and 6.18) and a set of tools that enforce allowlist-based security at the kernel level.

 | Component | Supported |